bogu-io/bogu-docs/docs/guides/ignore.md

 # Ignoring Paths

-Bogu automatically creates a `boguignore` file in `$HOME/.bogu` where you can add path or file patterns to ignore during any scan.
+Bogu automatically creates a `boguignore` file in `$HOME/.bogu` where you can add path or file patterns to ignore during a scan.

 You can also specify a custom ignore file using the `-i` or `--ignore-path` option.